wp-plugins/wp-content-copy-protector/readme.txt

 **Easy to Install**:
 Read the installation steps to find that this plugin does not need any coding or theme editing, just use your mouse..

+**Our Pro Edition Features include:**
+*Protect your content from selection and copy.
+*No one can right click on images from your site if you want *Get full Control on Right click or context menu
+*Show alert messages, when user made right click on images, text boxes, links, plain text.. etc *Disable the keys  CTRL+A, CTRL+C, CTRL+X,CTRL+S or CTRL+V.
+*Advaced and easy to use control panel.
+*Admin can exclude Home page Or Single posts from being copy protected *Admin can disable copy protection for admin users.
+*Aggressive image protection (its not easy or its impossible for expert users to steal your images !!)
+* compatible with all major theme frameworks *compatible with all major browsers

 == Screenshots ==
 1. WP Content Copy Protection admin page